Lundsfryd/Bachelor_project/README.md

-# BlameBERT — Blame Detection in Danish Parliamentary Debates
+# BlameBERT: Blame Detection in Danish Parliamentary Debates

-A Bachelor's project by **Markus Lundsfryd Jensen** and **Rune Trust**.
+A project by **Markus Lundsfryd Jensen** and **Rune Egeskov Trust**.

 This project develops **BlameBERT**, a fine-tuned multilingual BERT model for detecting *blame attribution* in transcripts from the Danish Parliament (Folketinget).
 The full pipeline covers everything from raw parliamentary data to a trained and deployed model, including machine translation, zero-shot preliminary labelling, human annotation, LoRA-based fine-tuning, inference, and statistical analysis.

 The trained model is publicly available on Hugging Face:
 **[Lundsfryd/blameBERT](https://huggingface.co/Lundsfryd/blameBERT)**

-Reproducability of XML files: Folketingets open data (ODA) FTP server can be accessed by following this guide: https://www.ft.dk/-/media/sites/ft/pdf/dokumenter/aabne-data/oda-browser_brugervejledning.pdf
+### Reproducability of XML files: Folketingets open data (ODA) FTP server can be accessed by following this guide: https://www.ft.dk/-/media/sites/ft/pdf/dokumenter/aabne-data/oda-browser_brugervejledning.pdf
  ---

 ## Table of Contents